Spyderco: Blade steels

 Aogami Super Blue (青紙スーパー), a Japanese high-end steel made by Hitachi.
 The "Blue" refers not to the color of the steel itself, but the color of the paper in which the raw steel comes wrapped.

 ATS-55, a performance stainless steel similar to ATS-34 with the molybdenum reduced, used only by Spyderco for knife steels until the early 2000s.

 AUS-6, similar in quality to 440a, used as a "budget" steel in early Spyderco models.

 AUS-8, a frequently used Japanese steel, which is known for taking a very fine edge, due to the inclusion of vanadium.
 Sharpens easily, and has moderate edge holding and corrosion resistance.

 AUS-10, a Japanese stainless steel series made by Aichi with the same carbon content as 440C but with slightly less chromium.

 BG-42, a high performance stainless steel formulated for ball bearings, similar to ATS-34 (same composition, but with added vanadium), which has similar properties.

 CPM S30V steel an American powder-metallurgy, high-carbide steel developed for the cutlery market.

 CPM-M4 (aka AISI M4), usually tempered to 62-65 HRC, a high-speed steel with combination of high carbon, molybdenum, vanadium, and tungsten for excellent wear resistance and toughness; a powder-metallurgical, non-stainless steel.

 CPM-S60V, (a.k.a.
 440V, a.k.a.
 CPMT440V), a modern American super-steel that is wear resistant, but difficult to sharpen.
-Unfortunately the low level of toughness means that it can only be hardened to around 56 RC, causing the edge-holding performance to be diminished.
+The low level of toughness means that it can only be hardened to around 56 RC, causing the edge-holding performance to be diminished.

 CPM-S90V (a.k.a.
 420V), similar to Crucible's S60V but designed to be more wear resistant with a very high carbide volume and high vanadium content.
 Appreciated for extreme edge-holding.
 S90V was featured in a sprint run of Spyderco's Military in 2004.
 Since then it has been used in several sprint runs in knives like the Manix 2 and Paramilitary 2.
 While S90V holds an edge better than S30V, both are usually hardened to about 59–61 RC.

 CTS-20CP, Carpenter Technology's version of S90V, with slightly reduced chromium.
-Features incredible wear-resistance and edge-holding, hardened to about 60 RC.
+Features high wear-resistance and edge-holding, hardened to about 60 RC.

 CTS-BD1, Carpenter's versions of Gin-1 with improved chemistry.
 Originally featured in a Mule Team fixed blade.

 CTS-XHP, made by Carpenter Technology.
 Often referred to as a stainless version of D2.

-D2, a high performance tool steel that features outstanding wear resistance.
+D2, a high performance tool steel that features high wear resistance.
 Spyderco uses Crucible's version of D2, which is a powder metallurgy version.
 CPM-D2 is found in a sprint run version of the Military model.

 G2, a.k.a.
-GIN-1 (銀紙１号), a Hitachi-made low cost stainless steel comparable to, but softer than, AUS-8.
+GIN-1 (銀紙1号), a Hitachi-made low cost stainless steel comparable to, but softer than, AUS-8.
 Generally hardened in the mid to high RC 50s.
 A tough, corrosion-resistant steel.